taz77/otrs-freshdesk-migration/README.md

 that may not be true for your scenario.
 Use at your own risk!

 Migrating data is always a moving target and you can never assume what someones data may look like.
-This scrip may or may not work for you, it is provided as-is with no support.
+This script may or may not work for you, it is provided as-is with no support.
 Data migration can take a serious amount of time to troubleshoot because of an infinite amount of variables.
 If you want professional help, contact info@fastglass.net